 Regarding the Kingdom of God in Scripture, Pierce thoroughly critiques Dispensationalism’s escapism, its negative and fatalistic view of history, and its uncritical Zionism.
 In its place, Pierce leans toward a positive, postmillennial view of history in which the Kingdom of God will be fully established on earth with the faithful acting as God’s servants in its establishment.
 In one place, Pierce explores the virtues of the Reconstructionist version of postmillennial thinking, but he does not buy into it fully.
 Indeed, a strength of Pierce’s writing is his persistent independence from theological labels.
 He explores, praises and critiques a variety of perspectives, but will not be subsumed completely under any label (except perhaps that of “biblical Christian”).

 Return is more than just a book of theology.
 Throughout, Pierce makes practical application of his major insights to Christian living in contemporary culture.
 There are applicatory sections on the family, on relating faith to culture, on political involvement, on pursuing justice, and on the quest to find unity among Christians.
-One finds strong echoes here of the famed quote of the Dutch Reformed theologian and politician Abraham Kuyper, who said “There is not one square inch of the entire creation over which Jesus Christ does not cry out, ‘This is mine!’”
+One finds strong echoes here of the famed quote of the Dutch Reformed theologian and politician Abraham Kuyper, who said “There is not a square inch in the whole domain of our human existence over which Christ, who is Sovereign over all, does not cry, ‘Mine!’”

 As one who frequently teaches in seminaries, it has been fascinating for me to observe the many scholars and leaders who have taken up Mark Noll’s call for the re-development of the evangelical mind.
 Return to Genesis is one man’s labor of love not only to further that quest, but to renew Christians in the process.